Theme: “Disrupting Whiteness Within Special Collections, Bibliography, and Book History”

 Descriptive reviews of 750-1,000 words on the research value of original contributions in creative and technical formats are welcome.
 Formats include thematically relevant digital tools, artistic works, and enumerative bibliographies.
 Following acceptance of the abstract, descriptive reviews are submitted to our journal and are accompanied by a link to the original work(s) submitted to an institutional repository, web-archive, or equivalent.
 As work submitted in this category may be difficult to anonymize, peer review will be single-blind.

-We welcome submissions in either French or English by September 29th, 2023.
+We welcome submissions in either French or English by the extended deadline of November 10th, 2023.
 Make a submission through Papers/Cahiers’ open journal system (OJS) platform.
-Successful proposals will be notified by October 31st, 2023.
+Successful proposals will be notified by December 8th , 2023.
 Articles will undergo peer-review process and follow Papers/Cahiers’s submission preparation checklist with successful articles included in our special issue.
 Publication is projected for Winter/Spring 2026.

 A more detailed timeline is as follows:

 ● December 8th, 2023: Notification of acceptance (still subject to peer-review)

 ● August 2nd, 2024: Deadline for article and creative submissions

 ● November 1st, 2024: Editorial feedback provided (still subject to peer-review)